Trevor Story Preview, Player Props: Red Sox vs. Rays

-The Boston Red Sox and Trevor Story, who went 1-for-4 with a double last time in action, battle Zach Eflin and the Tampa Bay Rays at Tropicana Field, Tuesday at 6:40 PM ET.
+Trevor Story -- hitting .167 with three doubles, a home run, a walk and five RBI in his past 10 games -- will be in action for the Boston Red Sox against the Tampa Bay Rays, with Tyler Glasnow on the mound, on September 6 at 6:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Rays.
+In his most recent game he had a one-hit performance (1-for-4) against the Rays.

 Trevor Story Game Info & Props vs. the Rays